 IBS Triggers That Are Not FODMAPs, Part 1

 If you’re having an IBS flare-up, it’s important to look beyond FODMAPs to identify the causes.
-Once you’ve identified your non-FODMAP triggers, you can develop a road map for getting your symptoms back on track.
-Stay tuned for a post detailing some non-food IBS triggers – some of them may surprise you!
+Once you have identified your non-FODMAP triggers, you can develop a road map for getting your symptoms back on track.
+And check out my post detailing some non-food IBS triggers – some of them may surprise you!

 Do you have a good understanding of what triggers your flares?